 To date, the Treasury has not responded to ACTEC’s request for the postponement of other returns and payments of tax nor has it clarified the duration of a taxpayer’s extension of time to file.
 As such, it is safest to assume that the original due dates remain in place and taxpayers should proceed as if they are operating under the “ordinary course of business” rules.

-Lisa M. Adams is an experienced attorney that implements sophisticated estate and gift tax planning techniques.
-A trusted advisor to her clients, she concentrates her practice in estate and wealth planning, trust administration, closely-held business succession, and taxation.
-Lisa’s practice ranges from traditional estate planning to constructing, designing, and implementing complex intergenerational, international structures designed to achieve income and transfer tax savings.
+Lisa concentrates her practice in estate and wealth planning, trust administration, closely-held business succession, and taxation.
+Her practice ranges from traditional estate planning to implementing complex intergenerational, international structures to achieve income and transfer tax savings.

 The content on this post does not constitute legal advice, may be geographically or time sensitive, and is for informational purposes only.
 Any opinions expressed in this post are the opinions of the individual author and may not reflect the opinions of the firm or any individual attorney.
 You should not act upon the information presented herein without seeking the advice of legal counsel.
 The choice of a lawyer is an important decision and should not be based solely upon advertisements.
 Past results afford no guarantee of future results.
 Every case is different and must be judged on its own merits.